This is a boxed warning product. Please see below for Important Safety Information, including BOXED WARNING.

 Ovarian cancer - Estrogen plus progestin increased the risk of ovarian cancer.
 Women who used hormonal therapy for menopausal symptoms had an increased risk for ovarian cancer.

-Elevated blood pressure - Blood pressure should be monitored at regular intervals.
+Elevated blood pressure - Substantial increases in blood pressure have been attributed to idiosyncratic reactions to estrogens.
+Blood pressure should be monitored at regular intervals.

 Hypertriglyceridemia - In patients with pre-existing hypertriglyceridemia, estrogen therapy may be associated with elevations of plasma triglycerides leading to pancreatitis and other complications.